ovh/docs/pages/cloud/vps/resetting_a_windows_password/guide.en-gb.md

 ---
 title: 'Resetting a Windows password'
-slug: repairing-the-grub-bootloader
+slug: resetting-a-windows-password-vps
 excerpt: 'Guide to resetting a Windows password'
 section: Tutorials
 ---

-**Last updated 25rd November 2020**
+**Last updated 25th November 2020**

 ## Objective

 In some cases you might need to reset a Windows password.
-This guide will show you how to easily reset the password in your Windows install and successfully login your VPS.
+This guide will show you how to reset the password of your Windows user account and successfully log in to your VPS again.

 ## Requirements